querkmachine/beeps.website/src/every-element/data/audio.md

 By default, the element renders invisibly.
 The `controls` attribute must be included to provide visible playback controls.

-Any HTML placed inside of the element, that isn't `source` elements, will be displayed if the browser or device is incapable of audio playback.
+Any HTML inside of the element, that aren't `source` elements, will be displayed if the browser or device is incapable of audio playback.

 <!-- prettier-ignore-start -->
 ```html